schmaustech/hosted-control-plane-multiarch/README.md

 hcp-adlink             hcp-adlink-admin-kubeconfig   Partial    True        False         The hosted control plane is available
 ~~~

+Besides monitoring the HostedCluster creation we can also observer the nodepool state as the worker nodes are being scaled up.

 ~~~bash
 $ oc get nodepool nodepool-hcp-adlink-1 -n hcp-adlink NAME                    CLUSTER      DESIRED NODES   CURRENT NODES   AUTOSCALING   AUTOREPAIR   VERSION   UPDATINGVERSION   UPDATINGCONFIG   MESSAGE nodepool-hcp-adlink-1   hcp-adlink   3                               False         False        4.20.13   False             False            Scaling up MachineSet to 3 replicas (actual 0)
 ~~~

+We can monitor the worker node states from the agent and see their progression from being assigned to the hcp-adlink cluster, them rebooting after the initial RHCOS image is layed down, them joining the cluster and finally the process being completed.
+We can watch this by either manually running the command below multiple times or by adding a `-w` to the end of the command to make it behave like a `watch` command.

 ~~~bash
 $ oc get agent -n hcp-adlink